xpilot-project/docs/docs/client.md

 You can also initate a private chat session by using the `.chat` dot command.
 Refer to the section on [Dot Commands](client?id=dot-commands) for details.

 ## Dot Commands
-xPilot supports the following dot commands, which can be entered in the command line just below the main message area.
+xPilot supports the following dot commands, which can be entered in the command line just below the message history in any tab.

 | <div style="width:300px;">Command</div> | Description |
 | ---------- |-------------|